 There is some science behind the claims that cranberries can protect against urinary tract infections, especially in women who are prone to getting UTIs.
 Yet the benefit for other groups of people isn't as clear.
 Plus, there are no real recommendations on how much cranberry juice you'd need to drink to get any protection against UTIs.

-Here's a look at the research on cranberries for urinary tract health and what the health experts have to say about their benefits.
+Here's a look at the research on cranberries for urinary tract health and what the health experts have to say about these berries' benefits.

 Cranberries: The Science Behind Urinary Tract Protection